aragon/osx-plugin-template-foundry/README.md

 ```

 ### Deployment Checklist

+When running a production deployment ceremony, you can use these steps as a reference:

 - [ ] I have cloned the official repository on my computer and I have checked out the `main` branch
 - [ ] I am using the latest official docker engine, running a Debian Linux (stable) image